 Known to be significantly more powerful than morphine, fentanyl is a synthetic opioid that’s most commonly sold in the form of patches and used to treat severe chronic pain.
 Being so powerful, it’s incredibly common for users to overdose on fentanyl.
 Even more concerning is the tendency for drug dealers to add fentanyl into other drugs like heroin, making overdose even more likely.
 In recent years, the notorious strength of fentanyl has made these patches especially desirable on the street.
 And being a pharmaceutical, there are going to be many people who have received prescriptions for fentanyl patches and, therefore, have them in their homes, making them accessible to teens.

 Choose Life.
 Call the Palm Beach Institute Today.

 Everybody deserves another chance at health and happiness.
-If you or someone you love would like a free consultation with one of our recovery specialists, call the Palm Beach Institute today at 855-960-5456.
+If you or someone you love would like a free consultation with one of our recovery specialists, call the Palm Beach Institute today at 855-534-3574 or contact us online.
 We’re available anytime, day or night, to help you take the first steps toward your new life.